 On the other side of diagnosis, I finally comprehend and see myself.
 I have spent significant time grieving and reframing my entire life and identity (more on that another time), and replacing them with better stories.
 From doing the work, a deep love and appreciation for myself has been born.

 I am grateful and proud of all I had been able to survive and achieve without any specific supports, resources or knowledge.
-I have developed some impressive coping strategies and skills to 'hack' my executive functioning and I now help dozens of clients to live their best life through my work as a Professional Organiser and Executive Functioning Coach.
+I have developed some impressive coping strategies and skills to 'hack' my executive functioning and I now help dozens of clients to live their best life through my work as a Professional Organiser.

 I have healed on a deep emotional and spiritual level and am coming back deeper to my essence with every day - rediscovering my creativity, hope and gifts and sharing them more and more with the world.

-My story (or something very similar) is also the story of countless other neurodiverse adults who also flew under the radar as kids and never got the gift of diagnosis until mid to late adulthood.
-Missed diagnosis is particularly common for girls who don't always display the typical 'boy-like' signs of ADHD and autism like disruptive or aggressive behaviour (and are better at 'masking' their difference).
+My story (or something very similar) is also the story of countless other neurodivergent adults who also flew under the radar as kids and never got the gift of diagnosis until mid to late adulthood.
+Missed diagnosis is particularly common for girls who don't always display the typical 'boy-like' signs of ADHD and autism like disruptive behaviour and difficulty acting 'appropriately' in social or educational settings (because they are better at 'masking' their difference and internalising their struggles).
 However our understanding of neurodiversity is thankfully changing as we learn about the different ways in which it can present in individuals.
 This is why we are seeing so many people pop up and announce 'I am autistic' or 'I have ADHD' and it is a good thing!
 The more we can understand ourselves, the more likely we are to be happy and healthy and reach our potential.

 The more people who are shining their unique light and talents, rather than wasting away with chronic illness and defeat because they don't have any help or understanding of their struggles, the better.